-Support and Help Fund Organizations That Focus on Black Women.
+Support Organizations That Focus on Black Women.

 As we expressed earlier, there are a number of organizations that specifically focus on sexual violence and harassment in the Black community, however many of these organizations are not well-known or are underfunded.
-Below are a few organizations where you can donate both your time:
+Below are a few organizations you support: